VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

      Optional path to client-side TLS certificate key to use when connecting to -notifier.url Supports an array of values separated by comma or specified via multiple flags.
   -notifier.tlsServerName array
      Optional TLS server name to use for connections to -notifier.url.
-By default the server name from -notifier.url is used Supports an array of values separated by comma or specified via multiple flags.
+By default, the server name from -notifier.url is used Supports an array of values separated by comma or specified via multiple flags.
   -notifier.url array
      Prometheus Alertmanager URL, e.g. http://127.0.0.1:9093.
 List all Alertmanager URLs if it runs in the cluster mode to ensure high availability.